bbehm/docker-1/01_dockerfiles.md

 EXPOSE 3000
 CMD	["rails", "s", "-b", "0.0.0.0", "-p", "3000"]
 ```
+I used this [example](https://github.com/RailsApps/rails-signup-thankyou) Rails app to test the container.

 1. `docker build -t ft-rails:on-build .`
 2. `docker build -t ex02 . && docker run -it --rm -p 3000:3000 ex02`

+When running it you should be able to see the app on `IP.of.your.VM:3000`.

+---

+### Ex03 - Getting the development version of [Gitlab - Community Edition](https://gitlab.com/gitlab-org/gitlab-foss)